 |5 SET||3mm/0.12″||1mm/0.04″||58||50 watt||3,000|

 |25 SET||3mm/0.12″||1mm/0.04″||350||50 watt||3,000|

 For QRP operations you can use butterfly capacitor in parallel wiring mode to get x4 times capacitance.
 (Short the both stators and wire the rotor and stator)

 How to assembly?

-The finished version can be seen in this video
+Some finished example videos can be seen in the videos below

 If you like the article or topic and it worked for you, you can throw some coins to the following BTC, ETH or ETC addresses to buy a coffee for me 🙂